rbreske-cimt/mtls-rest-job-worker/README.md

 kubectl create namespace mtls-example # if you don't want this namespace, change it in the deployment yaml kubectl create -f deployment.yaml
 ```

+### Testing

+Since I've not gotten around to writing actual tests the only way to do this is by hand.
+To get a fully running setup you'll obviously need to have some mTLS server running.
+I've mentioned it in the mTLS section but in case you didn't read that :
+[This repo](https://github.com/englaender/mTLS-Example-Java) contains a working client/server mTLS Example.
+One can simply use the script there to generate keys and certificates and plug them into the job worker.